nnahmed2/kalderos-take-home/pokemon-app/README.md

 ## More about the design

 - Redux: Nate mentioned Kalderos uses Redux so I thought it would be fun to learn to use for a centralized store in this project!
-I used it to store the comprehensive list of all pokemon and the summary data.
+I used it to store the comprehensive list of all pokemon and the summary data instead of passing this data through props to components.
 - Material UI: I utilized Material UI for all the UI components.
 [Getting started with Material UI](https://mui.com/material-ui/getting-started/)